 Personal travel is also popular on weekends and during fall or spring break.
 Being based in Florence, students have easy access to popular destinations throughout Italy and Europe.
 We encourage students to take advantage of the great location, but advise all students to wait to book their personal trips until after they have their syllabi.
 Personal travel is not an excuse for missing class, and will be counted as an absence, which could affect the final grade.
 During the pandemic, strict rules may be in effect that limit personal travel.
 Details will be provided in advance.

+- Shared apartment rented through SRISA, WashU’s partner school in Florence.
+Apartments are walking-distance from the studios, markets, shops, sites, and train station.
+They are fully furnished, with rooms, kitchen, living area, wifi, and air conditioning.
+Florence is a very walkable city and public transportation is readily available.
 Single, double, and triple rooms are available, but single rooms are more rare.
-Housing costs during the program range from about $1,055/month for triple occupancy rooms to $2,020/month for single occupancy rooms.
+Housing costs during the program range from about $1,055/month for triple occupancy rooms to $2,000/month for single occupancy rooms.
 This cost includes utilities.

 Tuition is the same as on-campus WashU tuition.
 Semester financial aid or scholarship packages carry over to the semester program.
 For example, if a financial aid package covers tuition, fees, and housing for a semester on campus, then it will cover the same things while you are abroad.
 An estimated cost sheet for the program will be issued with the acceptance letter and you should confirm your scholarship awards by contacting your Student Financial Services Advisor.